aleen42/PersonalWiki/git/model/model.md

 We consider **origin/master** to be the main branch where the source code of **HEAD** always reflects a production-ready state.

 We consider **origin/develop** to be the main branch where the source code of **HEAD** always reflects a state with the latest delivered development changes for the next release.
-Some would call this the “integration branch”.
+Some would call this the "integration branch".
 This is where any automatic nightly builds are built from.

 When the source code in the **develop** branch reaches a stable point and is ready to be released, all of the changes should be merged back into **master** somehow and then tagged with a release number.
 How this is done in detail will be discussed further on.